 Translation progress will be shown in a column right to each language.
 It will be updated each time the page is reloaded.

-To open the document in the Smartcat editor, click on Actions, and choose Edit in Smartcat option.
+To open the document in the Smartcat editor, click on the three dots menu, and choose Edit in Smartcat option.
 Smartcat editor will be opened in a new tab.

 6. To upload the translation back to WordPress click Get from Smartcat.

-7. If you made changes to the source content and want to push these changes to an already created document in Smartcat, click the Update source content button.
+7. If you made changes to the source content and want to push these changes to an already created document in Smartcat, click the Send to Smartcat button.
 Do not forget to save changes in WordPress beforehand.